The Australian government announced a review of Australia’s surrogacy laws and the Australian Law Reform Commission is now conducting that review.

 You can read more about the review of Australia’s surrogacy laws, and the Terms of Reference, on the ALRC website.
 You can also subscribe to the ALRC for updates to be kept informed as the review progresses.
 I am pleased to be part of the ALRC’s Advisory Committee, assisting to inform the review.

 Submission will be published on the ALRC website, but will be de-identified, to protect the identities and privacy of the people involved and the children and persons born through surrogacy.
-You can also ask that your submission not be published and remain confidential.
+Some submissions will remain confidential.

 Australia’s surrogacy laws are a patchwork of different laws.
 I believe the laws should be harmonised, such that anyone in Australia engaging in surrogacy is subject to the same laws and processes.